A team built with experience in early years and childcare; and specialists in training, research and consultancy

 Kate is your first contact when you need training designed and delivered.

-Our research manager, Barbara Wilson, has been with Hempsall’s since the start of the business in 1999, and has project managed all our research projects since.
-Barbara oversees all research activities and reporting and has worked on a wide variety of projects including: evaluation of children’s centres, value for money studies, assessment of traded services, qualitative and quantitative research and numerous childcare sufficiency and demand assessments.
-Barbara was lead for childcare sufficiency for several regional government office projects implementing Childcare Act (2006) duties for DfE, one of four region leads for Achieving Two Year Olds (A2YO), and is currently one of three Programme Advisers for Childcare Works, delivering support on behalf of DfE to implement 30-hours childcare.
+Barbara Wilson is Director of Social Research Ltd., she supports Hempsall’s work by project managing research projects and by undertaking a Programme Adviser role for 50+ LAs for Childcare Works.
+Barbara is a national expert in childcare sufficiency assessment and oversees research activities and reporting and has worked on a wide variety of projects including: evaluation of children’s centres, value for money studies, assessment of traded services, qualitative and quantitative research and numerous childcare sufficiency and demand assessments.
+Barbara was lead for childcare sufficiency for several regional government office projects implementing Childcare Act (2006) duties for DfE, and one of four region leads for Achieving Two Year Olds (A2YO).
+Barbara also works as a Local Government Association early years social mobility peer reviewer for local authorities and DfE.

 Our Strategic Consultant, Jo Pringle, has a thorough knowledge of the business and funding aspects of early years and childcare development.
 She has project managed various early years entitlement pilots and trials both for local authorities and regional government.
 Jo leads on our business and management training and engagement with schools.
 Jo is a Childcare Works Programme Adviser covering the North of England and leading on provider work, and provides one-to-one support for local authority and provider implementation.
 Jo also leads on our business and management training.